pgree/raking_bisg/README.md

 correct race/ethnicity margin.

 ## Reproducing figures and tables
-The figures and tables of [citation] from North Carolina can be reproduced by running the script
+The figures and tables of [the paper](https://arxiv.org/abs/2304.09126) from North Carolina can be reproduced by running the script
 ```
 $ python3 ./download_data_and_run.py